 Projection, plasma or LCD ... or OLED?
 LCD TVs, including LED sets, are the best-selling type of flat-panel TV.
 Plasma TVs remain available for the time being, however, and are more appropriate for some buyers.
 Plasma TVs typically have deeper blacks than all but the best LED TVs, wider viewing angles where the picture can be seen without losing quality, and better uniformity so screens don't suffer from bright spots or color shifts.

-However, LCD TVs do better under a wider range of viewing conditions (such as well-lit rooms, in which plasma TVs can look washed out), are thinner and lighter and are more energy efficient --sometimes by a considerable margin.
-In addition, LCD TVs are available in a wider range of sizes; the smallest currently available plasma sets start at about 40 inches.
+On the other hand, LCD TVs do better under a wider range of viewing conditions (like well-lit rooms, in which plasma TVs can look washed out); are thinner and lighter; and are more energy efficient, sometimes by a considerable margin.
+LED TVs are also available in a wider range of sizes; the smallest currently available plasma sets start at about 40 inches.

 While flat-panel LCD and plasma TVs are perfectly fine for those perfectly satisfied with "small-screen" entertainment (say up to 70 inches or so before prices start to skyrocket), if you want a jaw-dropping TV image of 90 inches or more at a price that's more palatable, a home theater projector could be a better choice.
 However, projectors lack some of the "niceties" of other TV-viewing options -- including things like a tuner or built-in-sound.
 You'll also want a projection screen for best results.
 Projectors produce their best image quality in a darker room.